China’s CDM (hydro) Projects in Hot Water

 By Payal Parekh, Katy Yan 7 June, 2010

-International Rivers’ Parekh and Yan, takes us through the pros and cons of CDM’s projects and why it fails to promote sustainable development., International Rivers’ Parekh and Yan, takes us through the pros and cons of CDM’s projects and why it fails to promote sustainable development., International Rivers’ Parekh and Yan, takes us through the pros and cons of CDM’s projects and why it fails to promote sustainable development.
+International Rivers’ Parekh and Yan, takes us through the pros and cons of CDM’s projects and why it fails to promote sustainable development.

 The Clean Development Mechanism (CDM), created under the Kyoto Protocol, allows developed countries to push their emission-reduction responsibilities onto developing countries.
 In theory, instead of reducing emissions domestically, developed countries get to save money by buying emission-reduction credits rather than cutting their own emissions, and developing countries get the proceeds to fund clean development projects